 Tayo spin-off, higher difficulty but relatively easy to intuit gist of dialogue.

 Narration overlaying six-minute adventures with rare dialogue interjections.
-Dubbed.

-#21Mickey Mouse Clubhouse 미키마우스 클럽하우스
+#22Mickey Mouse Clubhouse 미키마우스 클럽하우스

 * Paid / Subscription * Pretty strong/weird voice affectation, so not really highly recommended, but nevertheless repetitive & comprehensible.

-#22Bluey 블루이
+#24Bluey 블루이

 * Paid / Subscription * Yet another cute, intuitive preschooler show.
 More difficult than the above, but still doable depending on your ambiguity tolerance.
+Offers audio description.